mitnk/cicada/docs/envs.md

 default: `""` (empty, disabled)

+When cicada is used as container [CMD](https://docs.docker.com/engine/reference/builder/#cmd) instruction (PID 1), this env should be set to `1`, so that zombie processes are reapped correctly.

 ## CICADA_LOG_FILE

 Cicada write some logs into this file.
 It's raraly useful.
 If it not set,